 - 3 eggs, at room temperature

-- 1 ½ teaspoons vanilla extract or paste
+- 1 ½ teaspoons vanilla extract, or 1 teaspoon vanilla paste

 - 2 medium pears, peeled, cored and sliced

-- Optional: 1 tablespoon of cinnamon sugar to dust before baking
+- 1 tablespoon cinnamon sugar, optional, to dust before baking

 Instructions

-- Grease with soft butter or baking spray line the pan you’ll be using.
-Round pans don’t need to be lined, but, if using the 11x7-inch pan, I like to line it with a strip of parchment paper covering the bottom and two long sides; the short sides will remain unlined but greased.
-This makes it easier to remove the rectangular cake after it’s baked.
+- Grease with soft butter, shortening or baking spray and line the pan you’ll be using with parchment paper.
+Round pans don’t need to be lined, but, if using the 8x11-inch pan, I like to line it with a strip of parchment paper covering the bottom and two long sides; the short sides will remain unlined but greased.
+This makes removing the block of cake easier after it’s baked.

 - Sift flour, baking powder, baking soda and salt.
 I have them measured and sift them directly into the batter, but you can sift them separately in a medium bowl if that’s more convenient for you.